 - Keep an eye on the plastic that you end up needing to throw out, and see if there are plastic or waste-free alternatives to those products.

-The bottom line: reuse what you have as much as possible, so long as it’s safe.
+The bottom line: Think Outside the BagTM and reuse what you have as much as possible, so long as it’s safe.
 It’s often better to reuse the plastic you have, then even to buy something that’s more “sustainable.”
 While buying plastic should be avoided as much as reasonable, you should also come to terms with the fact that throwing things in the recycling bin doesn't mean it will actually be recycled.
 That's why reducing and reusing are preferred methods, with recycling being the final phase of your plastic-free overhaul.